-- 4. Disseminate Best's Credit Rating.
+4. Disseminate Best's Credit Rating.
 AM Best's Credit Ratings are disseminated as soon as practicable once the rating process is finalised.
-The ratings are made available to the public via AM Best's website and through a number of different data providers and news vendors. - 5.
-Monitor Best's Credit Rating.
+The ratings are made available to the public via AM Best's website and through a number of different data providers and news vendors.

+5. Monitor Best's Credit Rating.
 Once an interactive credit rating is published, AM Best monitors and updates the rating by regularly analysing the company's creditworthiness.
 Analysts continually monitor current developments (e.g., financial statements, public documents, news events) to evaluate the potential impact on a company's rating.
 Significant developments can result in an interim rating evaluation, as well as modification of the rating or outlook.
 The lead analyst will typically initiate an evaluation of the rating upon becoming aware of any information that might reasonably be expected to result in a rating action.

-During 2022 the company returned to a hybrid working style of working in the office and from home.
-Client meetings returned to a combination of virtual and in person.
+AM Best adopts a hybrid working style, with a combination of virtual and in-person engagements.
 A Flexible Working Policy was introduced as a pilot for six months until the end of 2022.
 This was officially implemented in January 2023.
 All Policies and Procedures and analytical standards continued to be followed and there was no material interruption to AM Best's operations.